 This workshop is designed for parents who:

-- have trouble introducing more challenging textures to their toddler,
+- have trouble introducing more challenging textures to their child,

 - have difficulty navigating mealtimes with a picky eater or,